apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**McDonald's: Behind the fast-food firm's boycott controversy**
+**Sacha Baron Cohen and Isla Fisher file for divorce**

-You can read more about it [here](https://www.bbc.com/news/business-68740617).
+You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68746480).

 ## Requirements
 - Python 3.8